CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   "BLIND_EASY",
   "ANOTHERFLAG"
 ],
+"result_eocs": [ {"id": "TEST", "effect": { "u_message": "You feel Test" } } // List of inline effect_on_conditions or effect_on_condition ids that attempt to activate when this recipe is successfully finished.
+],
 "construction_blueprint": "camp", // an optional string containing an update_mapgen_id.
 Used by faction camps to upgrade their buildings
 "on_display": false,         // this is a hidden construction item, used by faction camps to calculate construction times but not available to the player
 "qualities": [               // Generic qualities of tools needed to craft